simulahmed2113/Lume/docs/11_requirements-overview.md

 * Jog control and manual movement UI.
 * The feel of its real-time view + machine control integration.

-When a feature overlaps with Candle’s functionality, developers should:
+When a feature overlaps with Candle's functionality, developers should:

 * Study how Candle solves it,
-* Adapt the approach to this project’s architecture and G-code dialect.
+* Adapt the approach to this project's architecture and G-code dialect.

-### 5.4 Cirqoid manual
+### Cirqoid Manual

 The **Cirqoid machine manual** is the authoritative reference for: